In your efforts to become a successful teacher, it’s key to appreciate parents and to learn to work them.

 - A volunteer thank-you tea is always fun at the end of the year.
 Keep track of who helps you all year so no volunteer is forgotten.

-Tips for guiding parents
+Tips for working with parents

 - Always let parents know from the beginning that you respect them and their efforts.